smart-data-models/dataModel.WasteManagement/WasteContainer/doc/spec.md

         model: https://schema.org/DateTime
         type: Property
     dateLastEmptying:
-      description: 'Timestamp which represents when the container was emptied last time.'
+      description: Timestamp which represents when the container was emptied last time
       format: date-time
       type: string
       x-ngsi:
         model: https://schema.org/DateTime
         type: Property
     dateModified:
-      description: 'Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.'
+      description: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateServiceStarted:
-      description: 'Date at which the container started giving service.'
+      description: Date at which the container started giving service
       format: date-time
       type: string
       x-ngsi:
         model: https://schema.org/Date
         type: Property
     description:
-      description: 'A description of this item'
+      description: A description of this item
       type: string
       x-ngsi:
         type: Property
     fillingLevel:
-      description: 'Filling level of the container'
+      description: Filling level of the container
       maximum: 1
       minimum: 0
       type: number